-- Behavioral advice messages often made women feel proud for not giving into urges ("I stayed out of trouble and didn't get high"). - Women who reported receiving motivation memorable messages were more likely to stop themselves from committing suicide ("[The message] stopped me from committing suicide") and doing things that would inhibit their goal fulfillment than the women who did not report a memorable message. - Women whose memorable messages were negative personal statements tended to stop themselves from giving into urges. - When women did something they were not proud of, motivation memorable messages were most often associated with reports of deteriorating family relationships ("I was clashing with my family").
+- Behavioral advice messages often made women feel proud for not giving into urges ("I stayed out of trouble and didn't get high"). - Women who reported receiving motivation memorable messages were more likely to stop themselves from committing suicide ("[The message] stopped me from committing suicide") and doing things that would inhibit their goal fulfillment. - Women whose memorable messages were negative personal statements tended to stop themselves from giving into urges.